 2009 One undergraduate intern, one UA faculty member, one high school teacher, one high school class, and the Community Food Bank of Southern Arizona collaborate to support a school garden at Project More Charter High School.

-2010 Ten interns trained in garden maintenance, sustainable food production, and food systems politics support school gardens at Project More, Ochoa Elementary, Manzo Elementary, and Borton Elementary
+2010 Ten students are trained in garden maintenance, sustainable food production, and food systems politics support school gardens at Project More, Ochoa Elementary, Manzo Elementary, and Borton Elementary.

-2011 Twenty-two interns support the previous school gardens, minus Project More, and add Drachman Montessori Magnet and community gardens Tucson Village Farm and Las Milpitas to the list of placement sites
+2011 Twenty-two students support the previous school gardens, minus Project More, adding Drachman Montessori Magnet and community gardens Tucson Village Farm and Las Milpitas to the list of placement sites.

-2012 The Community and School Garden Workshop, a formal UA class is launched and trained interns learn to design and implement significant projects for their placement sites such as children’s books on gardening and planting calendars or science literacy projects with another site, Campo Urbano, added to the list of sites served
+2012 The Community and School Garden Workshop, a formal UA class, is offered by instructors, Sallie Marston and Sarah Moore.
+The course trains interns to learn to design and implement significant projects for their placement sites such as writing children’s books on gardening, developing planting calendars or offering science literacy projects with another site.

-2014 Approximately 50 interns per semester are placed in our partner sites which that year also included the Community Gardens of Tucson, Rincon Heights Community Garden, The Wildcat School and Roskruge Middle School
+2014 Approximately 50 interns per semester are placed in our partner sites which that year also included the Community Gardens of Tucson, Rincon Heights Community Garden, The Wildcat School (now closed) and Roskruge K-8 School.

-2017 CSGP serves eighteen low income schools in the Tucson Unified School District, two in the Sunnyside Unified School District and three community gardens.
+2017 CSGP increases its capacity and serves eighteen low income schools in the Tucson Unified School District, 2 in the Sunnyside Unified School District, and three community gardens.

-2019 The CSGP team adds Jessie Rack (SEEC Program Coordinator), Tammy Larson (GUEST Program Coordinator), and Rachel Wehr (Lead Field Coordinator/Program Manager) to the team.
+2019 The CSGP team adds Jessie Rack (SEEC Program Coordinator), Tammy Larson (GUEST Program Coordinator), and Rachel Wehr (Lead Field Coordinator and Program Manager) to the team.
 The program altogether serves 24 schools and 3 community sites participating in garden-related programming.